 Content, Learning Outcome and Preconditions

 The subject of astrophysics are complex objects and phenomena.
 Seeking for a theoretical understanding, a realistic description is required.
-To this end, computers have become a major tool of research and with ever more powerful computational resources and modern numerical techniques, a detailed modeling of astrophysical objects has become feasible.
-Based on general trategies to numerically model astrophysical phenomena, the course aims at describing some recent developments in computational astrophysics.
+To this end, computers have become a major tool of research and with ever more powerful computational resources and modern numerical techniques, a detailed modeling of astrophysical objects and phenomena has become feasible.
+Based on general strategies to numerically model astrophysical objects and phenomena, the course aims at providing an overview of numerical methods used in computational astrophysics and will discuss some examples of recent applications of these methods in astrophysics.

-2) apply numerical schemes for describing astrophysical processes
+* is able to apply numerical schemes for describing astrophysical processes, like e.g. nuclear burning

-3) create numerical astrophysics codes that involve as basic building blocks one ore many of the topics discussed in the course
+* has aquired expertise to develop numerical astrophysics codes that involve as basic building blocks one or several of the topics discussed in the course

 Courses, Learning and Teaching Methods and Literature